RaymundGerardReyes/CEDO-Event-Proposal-Management-System/RENDER_DEPLOYMENT_CRITICAL_FIXES_FINAL.md

 - PostgreSQL connection established with SSL
 - No more certificate errors
 - MongoDB properly disabled in production
-- Service running on correct port (10000)
+- Service running on correct port
-- Root route `/` returns 200 OK
-- No more socket timeouts
+- All API endpoints accessible

 ### **✅ No More Errors:**
+- ❌ `DEPTH_ZERO_SELF_SIGNED_CERT` → ✅ SSL certificates accepted
 - ❌ `Port 1000` → ✅ Service on port 10000
-- ❌ `Error 404: Not Found` → ✅ Root route returns 200 OK
-- ❌ `Request timeout - closing socket` → ✅ Proper timeout handling
+- ❌ `MongoDB localhost` → ✅ MongoDB disabled in production
-- ❌ `DEPTH_ZERO_SELF_SIGNED_CERT` → ✅ SSL certificates accepted
+- ❌ `NODE_ENV: Production` → ✅ `NODE_ENV: production`

 ---